ketakip99/DisguisedFaceGeneration/README.md

-# DisguisedFaceGeneration
-Generation of Photo-realistic Disguised Faces from Sketches using GANs
+# Generation of Photo-realistic Disguised Faces from Sketches using GANs and Stable Diffusion

 # Project Scope